seccubus/seccubus/documentation/19-installation-on-centos.md

 version: 2
 category: user
 layout: page
-title: Installation on Fedora
+title: Installation on Redhat/CentOS
 ---
-# How to install Seccubus on RedHat/Centos?
+# How to install Seccubus on RedHat/CentOS?

 [Click here for other operating systems](../11-installation)